engie-group/shaystack/README.md

 HAYSTACK_DB=postgresql://scott:tiger@localhost/mydatabase#haystack
 HAYSTACK_DB=postgresql+psycopg2://scott:tiger@localhost/mydatabase
 ```
-If the password is `secretManager`, and you use AWS lambda,
+If the password is empty and you use AWS lambda,
 the password is retrieved from the service `secretManager`,
-with the key, whose name is in the environment variable `SECRET_NAME`.
+with the key, whose name is in the environment variable `HAYSTACK_DB_SECRET`.
+Use the key `password` to save the password.

 The methods `/read` was implemented.